ddsbook/blog/pages/dds-dataset-collection.md

 One of the reasons we wrote the book [Data Driven Security](http://amzn.to/ddsec) and started the DDS blog & podcast was to provide security-related analysis and visualization examples in a data world full of [flowers](http://en.wikipedia.org/wiki/Iris_flower_data_set) & [dead bodies](http://en.wikipedia.org/wiki/Reported_Road_Casualties_Great_Britain).

 When you're looking for risky data to play with, bookmark this page and check back often for updates.
-We'll be updating it regularly with data sets we feature on the blog and will provide pointers to other publicly-available  security-related data sets at other sites.
+We'll be updating it with data sets we feature on the blog and will provide pointers to other publicly-available security-related data sets at other sites.

 **Honeypots**